temporalio/documentation/docs/node/workflow-scopes-and-cancellation.md

 }
 ```

-In case the result of the shielded activity is needed despite the cancellation, pass `false` as the second argument to `shield` (`throwOnCancellation`).
+In case the result of the shielded Activity is needed despite the cancellation, pass `false` as the second argument to `shield` (`throwOnCancellation`).
-To see if the workflow was cancelled while waiting, check `Context.cancelled`.
+To see if the Workflow was cancelled while waiting, check `Context.cancelled`.

 ```ts
 import { Context, shield } from '@temporalio/workflow';